-Further, the depth profiles of the three replicates at reference site 1 present also significant differences.
-We then looked at the differences in the skeleton content of the three replicates (Figure 2, B).
+To validate those results.
+230+240Pu inventories measured at the three replicates of the site were also analysed (Figure 8).
+In this case, the test highlighted no significant difference between the replicates.
+Thus, at reference site 2, the heterogeneous distribution of 137Cs might be due to the heterogeneous Chernobyl deposition on snow covered ground.
+FurtherIn contrast, the depth profiles of the three replicates at reference site 1 present also significant differences.
+We then looked at the differences in the skeleton content of the three replicates (node 5Figure 2, B).
 An ANOVA test showed a significant difference (p-value of 0.025), thus, a difference in the presence of stones in the three soil cores might have affected the FRN depth distribution.
 In particular a Tukey's HSD (Honest Significant Difference) Post-hoc pairwise comparison identified the replicate number 3 at REF1 as a potential outlier.
-To validate the suitability of REF1 more replicates should be collected and measured, in order to compare their 137Cs depth profiles to the results obtained during the first sampling campaign.
+To validate the suitability of the siteREF1 more replicates should be collected and measured, in order to compare their 137Cs depth profiles to the results obtained during the first sampling campaign.
 In summary REF2, REF4 (before the construction works) seem most suitable for 137Cs.
-Form visual inspection of the soil profile be could exclude the cause C and consequently the final cause of heterogeneous fallout with high spatial variability (D) applies for the sites

-REF3 and REF5.
+Form visual inspection of the soil profile be could exclude the cause C and consequently the final cause of heterogeneous fallout with high spatial variability (D) applies for the sites REF3 and REF5.
 These sites may be suitable for other FRNs or for 137Cs if more samples are collected to constrain the spatial heterogeneity that was introduced by the 137Cs Chernobyl fallout.